 Outlook web version on both mobile and desktop devices.

-How to insert GIFs in Outlook HTML email templates with Stripo
+How to insert an animated GIF in Outlook HTML email templates with Stripo

 For more information, please watch the video below: